MKRadius/JourneyLingua/README.md

 npx jest --coverage
 ```
-Jest will execute all your tests and generate a coverage report at the end
+Jest will execute all your tests and generate a coverage report at the end. <br>
+Istanbul.js is built into Jest, so you will see a coverage report in the terminal, and html version in `.\backend\coverage\Icov-report\index.html`

 ---